Tandoan19/SONNET/README.md

 If you use any of these datasets for your research, please citing its corresponding paper.

 ## Step by Step Instruction
-To help with debugging and applying the model for nuclei segmentation and classification, it requires three steps:
+To help with debugging and applying the model for nuclei segmentation and classification, it requires four steps:

 ### Step 1: Extracting the original data into patches
 To train the model, the data needs to be extracted into patches.
 First, set the dataset name in ```config.py```.
 Then, To extract data into patches for training, simply run: <br />